palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 ### Samples
 **t,CODE,SAMPLE_NUM,CHAN_1,CHAN_2,CHAN_3,CHAN_4**

-Description: Sample channel data from the Ganglion.
+Sample channel data from the Ganglion.

 Availability: as of `v1.0.0`

 **CODE**